ameliagoodson/Goodson-Gardens/README.md

 # Goodson Gardens

-A frontend website showcasing a local landscaping business, intended to be bright in colour and fun in design with easy navigation and accessibility for most users.
+Website showcasing a small (semi-fictional) landscaping business.
+Content and assets all original unless otherwise indicated.

+Design is clean with white background and bold, bright photos to create contrast, interest, and highlight the business.
+The waratah logo reflects the location of the business and the business owner's fondness for waratahs.
+The site features easy navigation with multiple navigation bars, a back to top button and embedded links for contacting and booking with the business.
+High accessibility score tested with WAVE.

 # Link to live site
 https://ameliagoodson.github.io/Goodson-Gardens/